brian7685/brian7685.github.io/_pages/about.md

 My research interests focus on `Computer Vision`, `Multimodal Learning`, and `Self-supervised Learning`.
 Particularly, I am interested in learning representations from videos.

-During my Ph.D. period, I worked on the [DARPA AIDA project](https://www.darpa.mil/program/active-interpretation-of-disparate-alternatives), which mainly focusing incorporating cross-domain knowledge (images, videos, text, audio) for knowledge graph construction.
+During my Ph.D. period, I worked on the [DARPA AIDA project](https://www.darpa.mil/program/active-interpretation-of-disparate-alternatives), which mainly foucsed on incorporating cross-domain knowledge (images, videos, text, and audio) for knowledge graph construction.

-I also closely with [IBM Research](https://research.ibm.com/) and [MIT CSAIL](https://www.csail.mit.edu/person/jim-glass) on the Sight and Sound Project (2020 - ), aiming to learn useful representations from video and audio.
+I am also closely working with [IBM Research](https://research.ibm.com/) and [MIT CSAIL](https://www.csail.mit.edu/person/jim-glass) on the Sight and Sound Project (since 2020 - ), aiming at leaarning useful representations from video and audio.

-Prior to joining Columbia, I finished my Master’s and Bachelors's at [National Taiwan University](https://www.csie.ntu.edu.tw/) major in Computer Science, advised by Prof. [Shou-de Lin](https://www.csie.ntu.edu.tw/~sdlin/).
+Prior to joining Columbia Univ., I finished my Bachelor and Master degrees at the Dept. of Computer Science and Information Eng., [National Taiwan University](https://www.csie.ntu.edu.tw/), in 2015 and 2017 respectively, advised by Prof. [Shou-De Lin](https://www.csie.ntu.edu.tw/~sdlin/).